stridecolossus/JOVE/docs/blog/part-2-triangle/command-sequence.md

 }
 ```

-Note that the bean for the injected command pool is disambiguated by _name_ (alternatively we could use an explicit `@Qualifier` annotation).
+Note that the bean for the injected command pool is disambiguated by _name_ (alternatively an explicit `@Qualifier` annotation could have been used).

-To finally display the triangle we need to invoke presentation and rendering.

-We add another bean which starts a Spring `ApplicationRunner` once the container has been initialised:
+To finally display the triangle we invoke presentation in a new bean which starts a Spring `ApplicationRunner` once the container has been initialised:

 ```java
 @Bean